skoumalcz/force-update/README.md

 Recommended usage
 -----------------

-Only few lines of code are needed to notify your users about new updates and force them to update in edge cases, like critical error in app or backend incompatibility with old version of your app.
+Only few lines of code are needed to notify and force your users to update your application in serious cases, such as a critical error or backend incompatibility with an old version of your app.

-Let's publish somewhere JSON in this format:
+First, create a JSON file in this format and publish it:

 ```json
     {